To draw shoes easily requires some skill and a few tricks only experienced artists know.

 Yes, I was frustrated.

-I took it upon myself to discover a technique that worked for me, which took me several years.
+I took it upon myself to build a proven technique that worked for me and my students too!

 which can help others gain professional-level proficiency in just days or weeks!